 SelfDesign supports learners with both high incidence and low incidence special needs.

-SelfDesign can apply for a special education grant from the government for learners with low incidence special needs.
+SelfDesign can access supplemental funding from the government for learners with low incidence special needs.
 Eligible learners include those professionally diagnosed with the following special needs in accordance with BC Ministry of Education guidelines:

-We have a small amount of government funding to support children with high incidence special needs (e.g., learning disabilities, speech/language challenges, or requiring additional assessment).
+SelfDesign provides support for children with high incidence special needs.
 High incidence special needs include (but are not limited to) the following:

 Special education learners can follow a modified or adapted learning program.